1250 Calorie Diet Plan – Overview

 - low-fat soft cheese and tomato on wholegrain bread or a bagel, along with a handful of raspberries, for good measure

 - A croissant topped with 2tsp. of jam

 - One bagel is toasted and buttered.

-- Five tablespoons bran flakes combined with 1-tablespoon sultanas, 3 dried apricots, and skimmed milk.
+- Five tablespoons of bran flakes combined with 1 tablespoon sultanas, 3 dried apricots, and skimmed milk.